Making an offer before selling your existing home

 Bridging loan

 A bridging loan is a loan you can take out that will enable you to purchase your next property while you’re still waiting to sell your current property.
-A bridging loan is a secured loan, which means your property will be at risk if you fail to keep up with your repayments and it’s not something to undertake without due consideration.
+A bridging loan is a secured loan, which means your property will be at risk if you fail to keep up with your repayments.
+It’s not something to undertake without due consideration.
 What will you do if you don’t achieve as much for your current property as you hope you will?
 Can you afford to cover your mortgage payments and loan repayments?

 Cash house buyer